mmccoyd/hillside_dactyl_shield/wiki/ordering.md

 I've ordered it at JLC.
 The steps are:

-PCB:
+## PCB

 - Material: FR-4
+- Layers: 4

-- Layers: 2
+- Different designs: 2
+- Delivery Format: Panel by Customer
-- Thickness: 1.6 mm
+- Thickness: 1.6 mm (optionally 1.0 or 1.2 mm, but there is little reason to)
+- Color: green (the only choice for an economical 4 layer PCBA board)

+- (Impedance Control: is not needed for such short SPI use)

 - Confirm production file: yes
-- Remove order number: specify location
+- Mark on PCB (order number): specify location

-PCBA:
+- cost: $52  (if it were two layers without SPI display it would be only $12)

+## PCBA

 - PCB Type: Economic
 - Side: Top